 Notes

-- Optional: Clean the pork prior to cutting and cooking it.
-Boil water in a stock pot, add the pork belly and boil for 7 to 8 minutes, add ½ tablespoon of kosher salt.
-Drain and rinse clean with cold water.
+- Optional: For a cleaner taste, blanch the pork before cutting and cooking.
+Boil water in a stock pot, add the pork belly along with ½ tablespoon of kosher salt, and boil for 7–8 minutes.
+Drain and rinse with cold water.

-- Adjust the ingredients to taste.
-It's easy to adjust to your own preference, add additional fish sauce for more salty and umami flavor, or a bit more sugar for sweetness.
+- Adjust to Taste: Feel free to adjust the seasoning to your preference.
+Add more fish sauce for extra saltiness and umami, or more or less for desired sweetness.

-- Serve with rice and with a side of vegetables like refreshing cucumber or pickled vegetables.
+- Serving Suggestions: Serve with rice and a side of fresh vegetables like crisp cucumber or pickled vegetables for a refreshing contrast.

 Rose